Denholme: History

+Geology

+The Denholme Clough Fault is a small geological fault that runs over the moors from Leeming near Oxenhope and onto Thornton Moor.
+The fault travels in a rough north-west to south-east direction.

 Education

 There is a primary school.
 The neighbouring hamlet of Keelham also has a primary school and some children from the town attend there.

-The nearest high school is Parkside School, Cullingworth, just over 2 miles away.
+The nearest high school is Parkside School, Cullingworth, 2.5 mi away.